github/codeql/docs/codeql/codeql-overview/codeql-changelog/codeql-cli-2.20.0.rst

 C/C++
 """""

-*   The "Call to function with fewer arguments than declared parameters" query (:code:`cpp/too-few-arguments`) query no longer produces results if the function has been implicitly declared.
+*   The "Call to function with fewer arguments than declared parameters" query (:code:`cpp/too-few-arguments`) no longer produces results if the function has been implicitly declared.

 C#
 ""